 1. Salar De Uyuni

-Located in the Potosí and Oruro departments, this is the world’s largest salt pan.
+Located in the Potosí and Oruro departments, this is the world’s largest salt pan and one of the strange places in the world.
 And when a thin film of water gathers on the surface it is also the world’s largest natural mirror.
 The best sight of this space can be observed from the central Incahuasi Island.
 Salar De Uyuni is the remains of a prehistoric lake that dried off and left behind void space of bright-white salt, rock formations, and cacti-islands.
 This place harbors large flocks of beautiful pink flamingos that can be seen grazing in the water.
 The best time to visit this place is in the months of July and October.

 Looking To Book An International Holiday?